mikaellum/mikaellum/README.md

 ### About

-A browser accessible loudspeaker linear parameter design application
+A browser accessible loudspeaker linear parameter design application.
+The files in this repository are written to specify a loudspeaker from it's linear parameters.

 ### Requirements